Pioreactor/pioreactor-logs2slack/README.md

 1. You probably want a dedicated channel for incoming logs, as it can get chatty.
 So go ahead and create a dedicated channel in your Slack workspace.
 I've called mine `experiment_logs`.

-2. In (Your Apps)[https://api.slack.com/apps/], click "Create New App" -> From "Scratch".
+2. In [Your Apps](https://api.slack.com/apps/), click "Create New App" -> From "Scratch".
 Give it a name (something descriptive, like `Pioreactor Logs2Slack`), and select the workspace.

 3. On the next page, select "Incoming Webhooks", and turn "Activate" to `On`